-All homework is due at noon on the due date, unless noted otherwise on the assignment.
-(This way, you have no incentive to skip the class while finishing your homework at the last minute!)
-These will be graded and returned to you as quickly as possible; we'll try for three class periods, but can't guarantee it.
+All homework is due at 11:55PM on the due date, unless noted otherwise on the assignment.
+These will be graded and comments returned to you as quickly as possible; I'll try for three class periods, but can't guarantee it.

 For written homework, you must turn in an ASCII, a PostScript, or a PDF version of your answers (you can use any text processor you like to generate these).
+Please do not submit Microsoft Word files; since I may grade these on UNIX-based and Linux systems, I might not be able to read those files.
 If you submit PostScript, please be sure the file will print on our department printers (use ghostscript or gs to check this; if it displays the file properly, the file should print correctly).
-If your file is a postscript file, choose a name that ends in ".ps".
-If it is an ASCII file, please choose a name that ends in ".txt".
-If your file is a PDF file, choose a name that ends in ".pdf".
+If your file is a PostScript file, please choose a name that ends in ".ps".
+If it is an ASCII file, please choose a name that ends in ".pdf".